Imagery Majestic - Fotolia

-Shared IT monitoring tools renew focus on incident resolution
+Shared tools in an IT monitoring strategy renew focus on incident resolution

 Nasdaq Corporate Solutions manages SaaS offerings for customers as they shift from private to public operations.
 Its products include public relations, investor relations, and board and leadership software managed with a combination of Amazon Web Services and on-premises data center infrastructure, though the on-premises infrastructure will soon be phased out.

-In the past, Nasdaq's dev and ops teams used separate IT monitoring tools, and teams dedicated to different parts of the infrastructure also had individualized dashboard views.
+In the past for its IT monitoring strategy, Nasdaq's dev and ops teams used separate tools, and teams dedicated to different parts of the infrastructure also had individualized dashboard views.
 The company's shift to cross-functional teams, focused on products and user experience as part of a DevOps transformation, required a unified view into system performance.
 Now, all stakeholders share the AppDynamics App iQ interface when they respond to an incident.

 With a single source of information about infrastructure performance, there's less finger-pointing among team members during DevOps incident response, which speeds up problem resolution.

 "You can't argue with the data, and people have a better ongoing understanding of the system," Abbott said.
 "So, you're not going in and hunting and pecking every time there's a complaint or we're trying to improve something."

 DevOps incident response requires team vigilance